ast-grep/ast-grep.github.io/website/blog/tree-sitter-rust-rewrite.md

         -> retain, revise, or reject
 ```

-ChatGPT/Codex did not gradually become infallible.
+ChatGPT did not gradually become infallible.
 I gradually learned enough
 about the runtime to give it narrower problems, challenge bundled assumptions,
 and demand evidence at the correct boundary.
 The segfaulting early speedup, the
 arena's memory explosion, and the slower application all arrived behind
 reasonable-looking code and encouraging local results.
 Profiles and tests had
-to be less impressionable than either participant.
+to catch what both of us missed.

 By the end, the collaboration had found its proper division of labor.
 ChatGPT
 could explore implementation space at a pace I could never match by hand.
 My